 What can we do to prevent tooth decay?
 Well, our body naturally does this in one way.
 The saliva in our mouth is very helpful in preventing cavities.
 It helps to keep our teeth, gums, and other tissues moist so as to help wash away the bits of food.
 Saliva can also help protect against some viruses and other bacteria.
 That is why dentists recommend drinking water, in conjunction with our saliva, to help wash over your teeth in an effort to help prevent the buildup of bacteria.

 We can also do things for ourselves in order to help keep our teeth healthy, and prevent cavities.
 We must brush with a fluoride toothpaste twice a day, floss our teeth at least once a day, drink plenty of water, and rinse our mouth with an alcohol-free mouthwash.
 It is also helpful to stay away from sugary or starchy foods, and of course, see your dental professional for cleanings and checkups twice a year.

-Call Oklahoma City Dentist, Dr. Neely at (405) 302-0100 for an appointment.
+Call Edmond OK dentist, Dr. Neely at (405) 302-0100 for an appointment.
 We serve patients from Oklahoma City, Edmond, and surrounding areas.